aquariusluo/shielded-expedition/osmosis/IBC_relayer_namada_osmosis.md

 - amount: "98986614"
   denom: uosmo
 ```
-Send naan from Namada to Osmosis with memo
+- Send naan from Namada to Osmosis with --memo PK
 ```
 namadac --base-dir ${BASE_DIR_A} \
     ibc-transfer \